Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

+Light pours forth from you, the ground itself glowing where you walk.
+For the duration of this miracle:
+- You can use your boons on any creature within the _shining light_ tile effect, regardless of range or line of sight.
+This includes any effect which applies a boon to the target (including the Treat and Break Grapple minor actions).
-Light pours forth from you, the ground itself glowing where you walk as you shoot out concentrated light in a beam.
-At the start of each of your turns for the duration of this effect create the _shining light_ tile effect in all tiles within a 3 tile radius of you then gain the benefits of the Scan minor action.
+- At the start of each of your turns, create the _shining light_ tile effect in all tiles within a 2 tile radius of you.
+This tile effect persists as long as your concentration holds.
+- When this tile effect is triggered, the triggering creature gains 6 + Presence absorption.

+The _shining light_ tile effect has the following effects:
-_Shining light_ tiles are filled with bright light, and a 1 tile radius around them is filled with dim light.
-All shroud and invisibility effects in these tiles are negated.
+- its tiles are filled with bright light
+- tiles adjacent to it are filled with dim light
+- all shround and invisibility effects in these tiles are negated

-For the duration of this effect, you have advantage on all attacks and Treat skill checks against creatures in the _shining light_ tile effect.

 When this miracle persists, all _shining light_ tile effects on the battlefield become permanent.
 If this miracle ends before it persists, remove all _shining light_ tile effects from the battlefield.

-### Portent of the Inquisition
+### Portent of the Radiant???

 <div class="tight">